-To provide efficient and effective access to specialized education resources needed by early childhood through high school teachers to develop age and skill-appropriate lesson plans, curricular materials, and classroom activities.
+To provide centralized and focused access to education resources needed by early childhood through high school teachers to develop age and skill-appropriate lesson plans, curricular materials, and classroom activities.
 Emphasis is on current resources used in contemporary educational settings.
-There are essentially two overarching collections: The Professional Collection and The Juvenile Collection.
+There are two overarching collections: The Professional Collection and the Juvenile Literature Collection.

-The ERC is part of the College of Wooster Libraries.
-It is located on the third floor of Andrews Library and open during all hours the Andrews/Gault Libraries are open.
+The ERC is located on the third floor of Andrews Library and open during all hours the Andrews/Gault Libraries are open.
 Items for the collection are purchased out of the centralized College of Wooster Libraries' funds for new library materials and are owned by the College of Wooster Libraries.
 Selection of items to be included in the ERC is done by the librarian with liaison responsibilities to the College of Wooster Education Department, in consultation with Education Department faculty, and in keeping with professional library and external accrediting body standards.

-Idea Books are books that suggest activities, lessons, or curricular content for a specific subject and educational level.
-Items are separated into Pre-K through Grade 5 (blue dot on item) and Grades 7 through 12 (orange dot on item).
-Within these grade-level divisions, idea books are arranged under the following subjects:
+Idea Books are books that suggest activities, lessons, or curricular content for a specific subject and educational level PreK-12.
+Idea books are arranged by accession number under the following categories: